British Entrepreneurs Guide for Business Registration in the the Netherlands

 - Favourable Corporate Tax Rates: The corporate tax rate is competitive, with a lower rate for earnings up to €200,000.

-- Double Taxation Treaties: In order to avoid double taxation, the Netherlands has accords with other nations, including the UK.
+- Double Taxation Treaties: In order to avoid double taxation, the Netherlands has double taxation avoidance agreements with other nations, including the UK.

 - Innovation Box: Profits derived from patented innovations can benefit from a significantly reduced tax rate.